 Be firm and develop ground rules for each format, for example, this is Alan Mulally’s rules for the Ford business review process:

 - Attendance is mandatory with no exceptions.

 - No side discussions.

 - No interruptions and no joking at the expense of others.

-- Each leader must articulate his plans, status, forecast and areas that need attention.
+- Each leader must articulate his plans, status (Are his key responsibilities red, amber of green) , forecast and areas that need attention.